giovanadanieles/cardapioVV/README.md

 # cardapioVV
-Final project of Introduction to Web Development's course, whose objective is to build an online menu of vegetarian and vegan products, which simplifies the contact between suppliers and consumers.
+Final project of Introduction to Web Development course, whose objective is to build an online menu of vegetarian and vegan products, which simplifies the contact between suppliers and consumers.